alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 higher number denotes greater importance or priority.
 A weight may be added to a rule as a float preceded by a '$' sign.

 		Example (a | c -> ~b)  $2.3
+Rules do not need to have bodies, but they do need to have heads.

+	Example 4: (  -> p|q)

+In this example, p or q ought to be the case by default, but this default might be overturned by a rule with a body:

+	Example 5: (r -> ~(p|q))

+“TRUE” and “FALSE” can be used when defining rules:

+       Example 6: (pm & hs -> FALSE)

+       Example 7: (TRUE -> p|q)

+       Example 8: (~(p|q) -> FALSE)

+Ex.
+6 is the rule that, normally, pm and hs are not both true.
+Ex.
+7 and 8 are both notational variants of Ex.
+4.

-Several example txt. files are included with the program.
+Some example ruleset text files are included with the program.

 _________________________________________________________________________

-3. Commands:
+3. Commands Overview:

-Once a .txt file has been loaded and processed by the program the following Primary Commands can be made:
+Once a “.txt” file has been loaded and processed by the program the following Primary Commands can be made:

 	1: Modal analysis